Adebowale-Morakinyo/web-scrapping/README.md

 ### Google Search Results

 The `google_search_results.py` script opens the top 5 search results from Google search in your default web browser.
 To use the script, provide the search terms as command line arguments.

+## Warning

+n this implementation, if we get a 429 status code, indicating that we've sent too many requests, we wait for 10 seconds before retrying the request.
+This should help avoid hitting Google's rate limit.
+However, it's important to note that even with a delay, using web scraping to get search results from Google is against their terms of service and could potentially lead to your IP being banned.
+This is just for educational purpose.

 ## Contributing